≡ Menu

 About AIG Life Insurance Company

 American International Group (AIG) is a major player in the insurance industry, with over 90 million insureds worldwide.
-Originally founded by an American living in Shanghai, AIG has been in operation for more than a century and has a strong presence in and outside of the United States.
+Originally founded by an American living in Shanghai, AIG has operated for over a century and has a strong presence in and outside the United States.

-AIG’s subsidiary, American General Life Insurance Company, based in Houston, issues most life insurance policies sold by AIG in the US.
-Policies sold in New York are issued by another affiliate, The United States Life Insurance Company in the City of New York (US Life).
+AIG’s subsidiary, American General Life Insurance Company, based in Houston, issues most of the life insurance policies sold by AIG in the US.
+Another affiliate, The United States Life Insurance Company in the City of New York (US Life), issues policies sold in New York.

-In addition to life insurance, AIG offers a wide range of insurance products, including property and liability insurance for real estate, vehicles, and yachts, coverage for valuable personal property items, commercial liability coverage, and a variety of other insurance options for businesses.
+In addition to life insurance, AIG offers a wide range of insurance products, including property and liability insurance for real estate, vehicles, and yachts, coverage for valuable personal property items, commercial liability coverage, and other business insurance options.
 AIG also offers investment options such as mutual funds.

 AIG Direct